abe-winter/automigrate/burndown.md

 	- [ ] warn when schema.sql has uncommitted changes
 	- [ ] way to do a test run on working dir w/ rollback (rollback tricky because of missing 'drop table' in all dialects and lack of 'drop column' sup in sqlite)
 * [ ] 'pre' and 'post' migrations -- i.e. add columns before deploying backend code, drop columns after (potentially using a timer to support rollback)
-* [ ] update deps, in particular sqlparse and gitpython. shop for a more complete sql parser (I think there's a postgres-specific one)
+* [x] update deps, in particular sqlparse and gitpython

 ### 0.2.0